nm-throwaway34234234/nm-api/README.md

 # Northwestern API Project

 > A project for browsing and searching themoviedb.org API.
+A hosted version can be viewed at http://198.199.71.114:8000/

 ## Technologies used
 	- Vue.JS for frontend